-We are so excited to be sharing our favorite ways to create a home office that is both pretty & practical!
+We are so excited to be sharing our favorite Office Decor and ways to create a home office that are both pretty & practical!
 We both LOVE working from home and so we want to share with you how we have created spaces that inspire us daily and that we truly enjoy working in.

-As an interior designer, I hate to see home office spaces crammed into tiny dark spaces or converting a closet in the basement into a work space.
+As Interior Designers, we hate to see home office spaces crammed into tiny dark spaces or converting a closet in the basement into a work space.
 Lets face it, even if you don't "work" from home there is always still paperwork and computer work to tend to and it usually is one of those chores that you dread and put off doing.

-I'm going to share some inspiration for how you can think outside the box about home office furniture and some basic office organization so that your space can be pretty and pratical in one!
+We are going to share some inspiration for how you can think outside the box about home office decor and some basic office organization so that your space can be inspiring and practical in one!

-My office has been a work in progress for 4 years, truthfully since the day we moved in.
-I'm on my 4th desk and I can say that it finally feels like the space that I have needed.
-Let me share my mistakes with you so that you can create a home office space that you love!
-You don’t need to have a large designated office to create the space that you need and Im here to give you some tips to help you along the way!
+Let us share our mistakes with you so that you can create a home office space with practical office decor that you love!
+You don’t need to have a large designated office to create the space that you need and LOVE too!

-Here are a couple before images of some of the previous ways my office looked.
+Here are a couple before images of some of the previous ways our office and craftroom spaces looked.

 You can start by asking yourself these questions: